 The Legacy of the Patman Family

-The Political Engagement Project Fellows (PEP Fellows) is a joint program through both the Hart Leadership Program and Polis: the Center for Politics at Sanford.
-Established in 2019, the PEP Fellows is made possible by the Carrin Mauritz-Patman Fund, honoring her legacy of political engagement.
+The Patman Political Engagement Project (PEP) is a joint program through both the Hart Leadership Program and Polis: the Center for Politics at Sanford.
+Established in 2019, PEP is made possible by the Carrin Mauritz-Patman Fund, honoring her legacy of political engagement.

-Political Engagement Project Fellows (PEP fellows) are selected each year to participate in the program.
+Patman Political Engagement Project Fellows are selected each year to participate in the program.
 Through participation, the Fellows develop skills and critical thinking to be effective community and political leaders.

 Carrin M. Patman and the Legacy of the Patman Family